openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_iterable_collections.md

 }
 ```

-Another common way to traverse Iterable types is to use pattern matching in the condition of a while expression.
-For example, another equivalent form of the above while code is:
+Another common method for traversing Iterable types is to use pattern matching in the while expression's condition.
+For example, an alternative equivalent to the above while loop code is:

 <!-- run -->